felixchao/Vicuna-Chemical-Expert/README.md

 ## Setup
 To inference this model on your local

-* Create conda environment and activate
+* Create development environment and activate
 ```sh
 conda create -n vicuna-chemical python=3.10
 conda activate vicuna-chemical